Best Trail Running Shoes for Hiking in 2026 (Unsponsored)

 • You are willing to pay a premium price

-• You want a trail runner that performs year-round
+• You want a trail shoe that performs year-round

 Don’t Buy If